swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 and hundreds of line of code.

-There are four main cases, input focus, cancellation, menu subprocess trigger, or a network fetch for completions.
+There are four main cases, input focus, cancellation, menu subprocess trigger, or a fetch for completions.
 Again take note how abstractly we have specified `autocompleter*` - this function only takes channels or abstract UI components as arguments.
 We can just as easily use this code in a DOM based program as a Canvas or WebGL based one.